 Changes to the continuously evolving healthcare regulatory landscape may also have the potential to generate opportunities with relative ease of entry for certain different and/or non-traditional providers and we may be competing with them for patients in an asymmetrical environment with respect to reimbursement rates, data and/or regulatory requirements given our status as an ESRD service provider and relative scale.
 For example, CMS may consider opening for comment its established Medicare ESRD conditions for coverage.
 In the event that this process results in reductions or other changes in minimum health and safety standards for the provision of dialysis services, it may change the marketplace in which we operate.
 If we are unable to successfully adapt to these marketplace developments in a timely and compliant manner, we may experience a material adverse reduction in our overall number of patients, among other things.
 For additional detail on our evolving competitive environment, see the risk factor under the heading "If we are unable to compete successfully..."
 Broader changes to the regulatory landscape may also impact our business.
 For example, in January 2023, the Federal Trade Commission (FTC) proposed a new rule that would generally prohibit employers from using non-compete clauses in contracts with workers that extend beyond the termination of the employment or independent contractor relationship.
 It is unclear if and when a final rule will be issued and whether it would be subject to legal challenges.
 In addition, Congress and more than half of the states' legislatures introduced legislation in 2023 that would place some restrictions on non-compete agreements between employers and workers.
 While few of these states passed such legislation, it is possible that similar legislation could be introduced in 2024.
-We are monitoring these developments and any state follow-on regulations for any potential impact on our agreements with teammates, our arrangements with medical directors, joint venture operating agreements, or the terms of any of our existing agreements with physicians, among others, should any such legislation or regulation be finalized and implemented.
+We are monitoring these developments and any state follow-on regulations for any of our existing agreements with physicians, among others, should any such legislation or regulation be finalized